One of the leading backup software makers, Dantz, used to have a motto:

 teleport lets you use a single mouse and keyboard to control several Macs

 As I type this, I’m using my work laptop keyboard and mouse, but it’s all showing up on the screen of my desktop.
 I set it up – about five clicks, if you include the download – and the screens are shared.
 Simple as that.
-I move the mouse seemlessly from one computer to the other – very much like having two screens on one computer.
+I move the mouse seemlessly from one computer to the other – very much like having two screens on one computer, and I feel more productive.

 This software is, quite simply, AWESOME.
 I don’t always feel that the “freeware” software that I use occasionally is worth a donaation, but this is the first time that I’ve felt compeled to do it within 10 minutes of downloading and installing the software.
 GENIUS!